Domain reputation vs. IP reputation

-Your sender reputation is one of the main factors that mailbox providers consider to determine your email deliverability — meaning where your email goes.
-This will help determine whether it goes into the main inbox, straight to the spam folder or blocked.
+Your sender reputation is one of the main factors that MBPs consider to determine your email deliverability—meaning where your email goes.
+Your sender reputation will help determine whether your email goes into the main inbox, heads straight to the spam folder, or gets blocked.
 To ensure great email deliverability, you need a good sender reputation.

 For more tips, here’s a deeper dive into sender reputation.